 Karandaaz Digital has initiated a ‘Pilot to Scale Grants Programme’ with an aim to build models and solutions for the financial inclusion of the unbanked and underbanked population.
 In addition to empowering those who do not have an account, research suggests that the underbanked population must be targeted with pilots that introduce financial deepening to such segments.
 The support from Karandaaz will enable private DFS players to test pilots and scale the successful ones and disseminate the learnings for wider use.
-The programme focuses on the following three categories:
+The programme focuses on the following four categories:

 Private sector DFS providers and innovators can apply for these grants.
 All such interests will be evaluated based on the following scalability assessment matrices: